claudiunderthehood/TCGP-tracker/README.md

 # TCGP-tracker 🎴✨

 A **Pokémon TCGP Collection Tracker** built with **Angular** and **Node.js** to manage your Pokémon card collection!
-Track ownership, calculate probabilities, and find the best pack to open next—all wrapped in a sleek UI.
+Track ownership, calculate probabilities, and find the best pack to open.
 Gotta collect 'em all! 🕹️

 ---